AdobeDocs/cc-everywhere/src/pages/guides/concepts/client-based-entitlement-onboarding.md

 ## Overview

-This guide will walk you through the process of setting up client-based entitlement for your Adobe SDK integration.
-By the end of this onboarding, you'll have a fully configured environment that supports embedded SDK client functionality.
+This guide will walk you through the process of onboarding as a partner to use the Generate Image Module with client-based entitlement.
+This integration allows you to provide Firefly Services credits directly to your users through your application.
+By the end of this onboarding, you'll have a fully configured environment that supports embedded SDK client functionality with Firefly Services integration.

-## Architecture Overview

-The client-based entitlement system consists of several components working together:

-### Infrastructure Requirements
+## Implementation Requirements

-You'll need to set up the following infrastructure components:
+To implement client-based entitlement, you need to set up three main components:

-#### 1. Business Registration
+### Business Requirements

-- **Onboard with Adobe**: Register with Adobe Firely Services
+- **Onboard with Adobe**: Onboard with [Adobe Firely Services](https://business.adobe.com/products/firefly-business/firefly-services.html)
 - **Purchase Entitlements**: Acquire the necessary service entitlements for your use case
 - **Account Setup**: Ensure your organization has the appropriate licenses and permissions

-#### 2. Backend Service Layer
+### Backend Service Layer

 You must implement a **Backend Service** that acts as a secure intermediary between your applications and Adobe services: